Dsj-24/Knovo/README.md

 ## 🎯 Key Features

-- 🎤 **Voice-based Quizzing** – Speak your answers, get instant AI-powered responses.
+- 🎤 **Voice-based Quizzing** – Converse with Ai Quizmaster with a live transcript that shows the whole conversation.
-- 📝 **Custom Quiz Generation** – Create quizzes via form-based input or voice prompts powered by Google Gemini API.
+- 📝 **Custom Quiz Generation** – Create quizzes via form-based input or voice prompts powered by Vapi Workflow and Google Gemini API.
-- 📊 **Detailed Feedback** – Beyond accuracy: fluency, clarity, and comprehension are analyzed.
+- 📊 **Detailed Feedback** – Beyond accuracy: fluency, clarity, and articulation are analyzed.
+Gives an answer key table for Mcq and True/False based questions.
-- 👀 **Accessibility** – Voice-based workflows tailored for visually impaired learners.
+- 👀 **Accessibility** – Voice-based workflows tailored for visually impaired learners and students of any age.
-- 👥 **Multiplayer & Leaderboards** – Each quiz has its own leaderboard with top scorers.
+- 👥 **Multiplayer & Leaderboards** – Each quiz has its own leaderboard with top 3 high scorers.
 - ⚡ **Challenge Modes** – Adaptive difficulty quizzes on specific topics or mixed sets, powered by **Vapi workflows**.

 ---

 ## 👥 Stakeholders

-- **Students & Learners** → Engage with fun, adaptive quizzes.
+- **Students & Learners** → Engage learning with fun.
 - **Educators & Institutions** → Gamify learning & track progress.
 - **Visually Impaired Users** → Screen-free, accessible voice-first learning.
-- **Communities & Peers** → Compete and improve together.

 ---